tjguk/active_directory/docs/searching.rst

 -------------

-The quickest searching, but requiring the most work up front, is to use the :func:`search_ex` function whose only parameter is a well-formed Active Directory search string and which returns an iterator of :class:`ADO_object`.
+The quickest searching, but requiring the most work up front, is to use the :func:`query` function whose `query_string` parameter is a well-formed Active Directory search string and which returns an iterator of :class:`ADO_record` objects.
 The search string can be conventional LDAP format or a sort of stunted SQL accepted by Active Directory.

+Under the covers, all the other find & search functions call this, converting the result into an :class:`_AD_object`.

-This is the easiest way to run an existing query (eg from a mailing list or a webpage) against Active Directory::
+This function the easiest way to run an existing query (eg from a mailing list or a webpage) against Active Directory::

   import active_directory

-  root = "LDAP://dc=local,dc=westpark"
+  root = active_directory.AD ()
   query_string = """SELECT
     distinguishedName
   FROM